Cardiff plan to honour Euro ties despite losing majority of squad to quarantine

 “Thankfully, all the guys staying behind remain in good spirits and any symptoms they have are mild.”

-The bulk of Munster’s playing and backroom staff, meanwhile, are on their way back from South Africa.
+The bulk of Munster’s playing and backroom staff, meanwhile, have arrived home from South Africa.

-The Irish provincial team were stranded in Cape Town following the cancellation of their scheduled cross-hemisphere matches in the United Rugby Championship due to the discovery of a new coronavirus variant.
+The Irish province were stranded in Cape Town following the cancellation of their scheduled cross-hemisphere matches in the United Rugby Championship due to the discovery of a new coronavirus variant.

 Fresh travel restrictions were imposed on South Africa, and Munster and Cardiff had hoped to join the Scarlets and Zebre Parma in leaving on Sunday aboard a charter flight before positive cases caused a hold-up.

-Despite announcing on Tuesday night that a further four members of the touring party had tested positive – adding to the 10 already confirmed – Munster said 34 players and staff left Cape Town after receiving negative results from a fourth round of PCR testing in six days.
+Despite announcing on Tuesday night that a further four members of the touring party had tested positive – adding to the 10 already confirmed – Munster confirmed on Wednesday that 34 players and staff had arrived back in Ireland after receiving negative results from a fourth round of PCR testing in six days.

 Register for free to continue reading